waelkarman/bunch-linux-manifests/README.md

-# Welcome to Embedded Bunch Linux OS
+# Welcome to Embedded Bunch Linux OS - Lama
 ![alt text](https://github.com/waelkarman/bunch-linux-manifests/blob/main/miscellaneous/lama-desk.png?raw=true)
 Bunch Linux is a project created for learning purposes.
 The goal is to learn how to build your own custom version of Linux for Embedded Systems as well as the well-known goal of every developer, have fun!
 The aim is to fully understand the foundations of systems and applications starting from the lowest possible level.
 The idea is to create a fully working alternative to Raspbian OS.